 All students must take an intermediate or advanced Spanish language course (3 credits).

-In addition, students can choose from:
+In addition, you can choose from:

 - Contemporary Yucatan: Selected Topics